vitalab/vitalab.github.io/deep-learning/_posts/2018-05-11-Light-Learnable-Skip-Connections.md

 They propose a light, learnable skip connections which learn to select the most discriminative channels and then attend to the most discriminative regions of the selected feature maps.
 The skip connections output will be a unique feature map which reduces the memory usage, the network parameters to a high extent, and improving the segmentation accuracy.
-They claim that the proposed skip connections can outperform the traditional heavy skip connections in terms of segmentation accuracy, memory usage, and number of network parameters.
+They claim that the proposed skip connections can outperform the traditional heavy skip connections in terms of segmentation accuracy, memory usage, and the number of network parameters.

 ### Segmentation Network
-* 2D U-net
-* 3D U-net
+* 2D/3D U-net
-* 3D V-net
+* 2D/3D V-net
 * The One Hundred Layers Tiramisu (DensNet)